 In A Different Lesson, Heian Chao attempts to do this with Wu Xiu.
 Interestingly, both are actually gaining from this, Xiu being healed from Chao's powers and Chao feeding off Xiu's chi.
 Fortunately, a thrown shield from Po (the Shield of Fire Monkey Pass, no less) severs the connection that is making this possible. as a result, Xiu is rendered comatose while Chao is hurled to the ceiling.

-Rare heroic example: In Highlander Endgame, Connor MacLeod asks his younger kinsmen Duncan MacLeod to take his head and absorb his power, and thus have enough power to defeat the Big Bad.
-Duncan attempts to refuse multiple times, but finally Connor gets him to accept.
+Connor MacLeod forces his younger kinsmen Duncan MacLeod to take his head and absorb his power, and thus have enough power to defeat the Big Bad.
 Sort of a Passing the Torch moment as well, as it's the hero from the original movie sacrificing himself for the good of the hero from the spinoff TV series.

 Jacob Kell also kills his mooks to gain their energy.
 Had the film been edited together with any sort of care, this scene would have come after Duncan gaining Connor's power.
 Instead, it comes somewhat randomly near the end.

 Hellraiser III: Hell On Earth.
 After Pinhead's shortlived right hand Monroe fails to offer Terri to him, Pinhead convinces her to instead take Monroe's place by his side and feed Monroe to him, which she obliges.
 The power is enough to give Pinhead humanoid form again.

 Harry Potter: In the final book, Lord Voldemort does this with Severus, who while not second in command, was highly (wrongly) trusted, killing him to gain mastery over the elder wand.
 This was less effective than it could have been, as Snape was never its master